zephyrproject-rtos/zephyr/boards/ezurio/bl654_sensor_board/doc/bl654_sensor_board.rst

 The BL654 sensor board needs an external programmer to program it, any SWD programmer which has a 9-pin ARM debug port can be used with a Tag-Connect TC2030-CTX cable.
-If using the Laird Connectivity USB-SWD Programmer Board, connect the cable to P1 and ensure the board is set to supply power to the target at 3.3v.
+If using the Ezurio USB-SWD Programmer Board, connect the cable to P1 and ensure the board is set to supply power to the target at 3.3v.